-When Will She Clean Up Her Act?!
+When Will She Clean Up Her Act?
 Joanna Krupa Posts Herself Bathing On Twitter

 In her lawsuit, Joanna claimed that she underwent severe emotional distress after Brandi made the comments.
 The suit in which Joanna is seeking two million dollars in punitive damages has taken numerous twists and turns since the filing two years ago.
 A little over two weeks ago, a Florida judge ordered Joanna to hand over her gynecological records of several years in a bid to prove whether her lady parts are smelly as alleged by Brandi or are not as she says!

 This is not the only lawsuit that Joanna is currently engaged in.
 Towards the end of last year, she sued a strip joint in Florida for using her images in their marketing and promotion activities.
-In the lawsuit, Pink Pony Tampa is accused of slapping the image of Joanna on their ‘dance and shower’ show adverts.
+In the lawsuit, Pink Pony Tampa is accused of slapping the image of Joanna on their “dance and shower” show adverts.
 Joanna sued to have all image of her taken off the adverts and for her to be compensated for the promos that had already been sent out at her market rate.

 [Featured Image by Imeh Akpanudosen/Getty Images]